valohai/docs/source/howto/pipelines/tasks.rst

 .. _pipeline-tasks:

-Run a Task inside a pipeline
+Run a task inside a pipeline
 ################################

 .. admonition:: Quick recap